Topology-Aware Active Learning on Graphs: Numerical Experiments

 On Box - a dataset with simple topology and classification structure - $K=10$ outperforms $K=50$ because the dataset requires less exploration before exploitation.
 Our method mirrors this behavior by transitioning at around 30 labeled points, matching $K=10$ in performance after both become fully exploitative.

 On the more complex EMNIST dataset, $K=50$ outperforms $K=10$ because more exploration is required.
 Our curvature-based method adapts to this complexity and ultimately outperforms both schedules after transitioning to exploitation.
 Interestingly, both our method and the $K=50$ decay schedule set $\tau = 0$ at \textit{the same point} - after 100 labels, on average.
-Despite this, our method achieves better downstream exploitative AL results, suggesting that the quality of exploration - not just its duration - matters.
+Despite this, our method achieves better downstream exploitative AL results, illustrating that the quality of exploration - not just its duration - matters.
 This suggests that a sharp transition from pure exploration to pure exploitation can be more effective than gradually decaying, as reflected in the marked jump in accuracy - consistently observed across all datasets - once $\tau$ is set to zero.

-These results underscore the effectiveness of our curvature-based scheduler, which provides a lightweight and principled alternative to the $K$-based decay schedules that may not generalize well.
-It explores efficiently by leveraging the dataset’s topological structure, and only switches to exploitation once sufficient coverage has been achieved.
-Requiring no hyperparameters, it adapts automatically to the graph’s complexity, making it particularly suitable for real-world applications where class structure or label budgets are unknown in advance.
+These results underscore the effectiveness of our curvature-based $\tau$ scheduler, which provides a lightweight and principled alternative to the $K$-based decay schedules that may not generalize well.
+Our method only switches to exploitation once sufficient coverage has been achieved, requires no hyperparameters, and adapts automatically to the graph’s complexity, making it particularly suitable for real-world applications where class structure or label budgets are unknown in advance.